Misconceptions Around Hormone Replacement Therapy

 Where Are You in Your Menopause Journey?

-Why Does Your Doctor Not Offer Hormone Replacement Therapy?
+Why Doesn't Your Doctor Offer Hormone Replacement Therapy?

 If you’ve had problems getting the help you need to deal with menopausal symptoms; you’re not alone.
 Despite the discomfort women experience throughout menopause and therapeutic options that could improve their quality of life and possibly prevent a number of chronic illnesses, only a small fraction of women are treated properly.